mihaiaustrianu/taskmanager/README.md

 <h1> Design </h1>
 The app has a minimalist design focused on functionality while still respecting design principles, responsiveness, and user accessibility.

-<h2> Desktop </h2>
+<h2>1.
+Desktop </h2>
-On desktop the app has a simple design, consisting of a grid dispalyed in three columns.
+On desktop the app has a simple design, consisting of a grid displayed in three columns.

 ![image](https://github.com/user-attachments/assets/065089cb-e6dd-40c7-8930-f3c0fc5b34f1)